Residence permit for self-employed persons

 4. Documents Self-employed residence permit

-5. Conclusion: Residence permit for self-employed persons
+6. Conclusion: Settlement permit for self-employed persons

 1. Permanent residence for self-employed persons

 Important note for freelancers ( Section 21 (5) of the Residence Act ): This article is not directed at self-employed freelancers such as artists or journalists.
-Different rules apply to freelancers.
+Different rules apply to freelancers .
 According to current administrative regulations , freelancers cannot apply for a settlement permit specifically for self-employed persons (the systematic position of Section 21 (4) of the Residence Act takes precedence over Section 21 (5) of the Residence Act).
 Instead, freelancers and freelancers must apply for a general settlement permit pursuant to Section 9 of the Residence Act after five years of legal residence and activity as a freelancer.

 2. Requirements for a settlement permit for self-employed persons